Campus Jourdan – 48 Boulevard Jourdan 75014 Paris

 Previous version here: Long-term Impacts of Conditional Cash Transfers in Latin America: Review of the evidence IDB-WP-732

-Experimental Long-term Effects of Early Childhood and School-age Exposure to a Conditional Cash Transfer Program (with Teresa Molina Millan, John Maluccio and Luis Tejerina)
+Experimental Long-term Effects of Early Childhood and School-age Exposure to a Conditional Cash Transfer Program (with Teresa Molina Millan, John Maluccio and Luis Tejerina), 2018.

-Measuring Skills in Develping Countries (with Rachid Laajaj), World Bank Policy Research Working Paper 8000
+Measuring Skills in Developing Countries (with Rachid Laajaj), 2018.
+CEPR Discussion Paper 13271

-Attrition in Randomized Control Trials: Using tracking information to correct bias (with Teresa Molina Millan)
+Attrition in Randomized Control Trials: Using tracking information to correct bias (with Teresa Molina Millan), 2017.

 Transfers, Diversification and Household Risk Strategies: Experimental Evidence with Lessons for Climate Change Adaptation (with Patrick Premand and Renos Vakis), CEPR Discussion Paper 8940

-Six Years of Comunidades Solidarias Rurales: Impacts on School Entry of an Ongoing Conditional Cash Transfer Program in El Salvador (with Ana Sanchez Chico, John Maluccio and Marco Stampini) IADB Working Paper 908
+Six Years of Comunidades Solidarias Rurales: Impacts on School Entry of an Ongoing Conditional Cash Transfer Program in El Salvador (with Ana Sanchez Chico, John Maluccio and Marco Stampini), 2018.
+IADB Working Paper 908

 Preschool and Parental Response in a Second Best World: Evidence from a School Construction Experiment (with Adrien Bouguen, Deon Filmer and Sophie Naudeau), Journal of Human Resources, 2018.
 53(2): 474-512.